dagatsoin/ravioli/README.md

 For example a Todo of a todo list can be Complete or UnComplete.
 A character of a video game can be Alive, Dead or Fighting.

-Also, Ravioli does not enforce the concept of a FINITE state machine.
+Also, SAM and Ravioli do not enforce the concept of a FINITE state machine.
 You can have multiple control states in a row.
 Eg a app state can be `['STARTED', 'RUNNING_ONLINE', 'FETCHING']`

 A control state predicate is a pure function of the model.
 ```ts